Monte Carlo N-Particle Transport Code: History

 The Monte Carlo method for radiation particle transport has its origins at LANL dates back to 1946.
-The creators of these methods were Drs.
-Stanislaw Ulam, John von Neumann, Robert Richtmyer, and Nicholas Metropolis.
+The creators of these methods were Stanislaw Ulam, John von Neumann, Robert Richtmyer, and Nicholas Metropolis.
 Monte Carlo for radiation transport was conceived by Stanislaw Ulam in 1946 while playing Solitaire while recovering from an illness.
 "After spending a lot of time trying to estimate success by combinatorial calculations, I wondered whether a more practical method...might be to lay it out say one hundred times and simply observe and count the number of successful plays."
 In 1947, John von Neumann sent a letter to Robert Richtmyer proposing the use of a statistical method to solve neutron diffusion and multiplication problems in fission devices.
 His letter contained an 81-step pseudo code and was the first formulation of a Monte Carlo computation for an electronic computing machine.
 Von Neumann's assumptions were: time-dependent, continuous-energy, spherical but radially-varying, one fissionable material, isotropic scattering and fission production, and fission multiplicities of 2, 3, or 4.
 He suggested 100 neutrons each to be run for 100 collisions and estimated the computational time to be five hours on ENIAC.
 Richtmyer proposed suggestions to allow for multiple fissionable materials, no fission spectrum energy dependence, single neutron multiplicity, and running the computation for computer time and not for the number of collisions.
 The code was finalized in December 1947.
 The first calculations were run in April/May 1948 on ENIAC.